paralax/awesome-cybersecurity-internships/README.md

 # Contributing

-When you contribute a PR please submit a link for students to follow to the internship listing and a description:
+When you contribute a PR please submit a link for students to follow to the internship listing and a description of format Company Name - Role Title, link, and location(s):

 * Pick the right sections
 * Link to the specific role or an internship program page, don't ask students to hunt around your site